HITECHCRIME/HC_SG71_Commspot_Traitor/README.md

 feeling pity nothing more than small revenge in my head

-put some thought (in)
+put some thought
 on a fucking end of game ya
 let's not cut your reign
-dish out all the pain ya, aye
-flay it slay it on your way up welcome to the black - vacuum's making records wicked trap aye
+dish out all the pain ya (aye) flay it slay it on your way up welcome to the black - vacuum's making records wicked trap aye (aye)

 (now i rest)
 track a  traitor